MichaelCurrin/dev-cheatsheets/cheatsheets/ci_cd/github_actions/tokens/README.md

 ## Deploy key

+- Generated manually.
+- It is tied to a machine.
 - A deploy key is an SSH public key.
+- It takes more effort to setup than the other steps.
+- To be researched if it is a good fit for actions (if the remote machine is note known).
 - Read it in an action with:
     ```yaml
     ${{ secrets.DEPLOY_KEY }}